Oz-art/tensorflow-framework-for-object-detection/README.md

 - All files in \object_detection\training
 -	All files in \object_detection\inference_graph

 Now, you are ready to start from scratch in training your own object detector.
-This tutorial will assume that all the files listed above were deleted, and will go on to explain how to generate the files for your own training dataset.
+I assume that you have deleted the file listed above, so follow this tutorial carefully.

 #### 2d.
 Set up new Anaconda virtual environment
-Next, we'll work on setting up a virtual environment in Anaconda for tensorflow-gpu.
-From the Start menu in Windows, search for the Anaconda Prompt utility, right click on it, and click “Run as Administrator”.
-If Windows asks you if you would like to allow it to make changes to your computer, click Yes.
+From the Start menu in Windows, search "Anaconda Prompt", than Run as Administrator.
+Click "Yes" if windows ask to allow or deny the utility.

-In the command terminal that pops up, create a new virtual environment called “tensorflow1” by issuing the following command:
+When the command terminal pops up, create a new virtual environment whatever that name, for example it called “tf_detect” by typing the following command:
 ```
-C:\> conda create -n tensorflow1 pip python=3.5
+C:\> conda create -n tf_detect pip python=3.5
 ```
-Then, activate the environment by issuing:
+Then, activate the environment you have created by typing:
 ```
-C:\> activate tensorflow1
+C:\> activate tf_detect
 ```
-Install tensorflow-gpu in this environment by issuing:
+Install tensorflow-gpu in this environment by typing:
 ```
-(tensorflow1) C:\> pip install --ignore-installed --upgrade tensorflow-gpu
+(tf_detect) C:\> pip install --ignore-installed --upgrade tensorflow-gpu
 ```
-Install the other necessary packages by issuing the following commands:
+Install the other necessary packages by typing the following commands:
 ```
-(tensorflow1) C:\> conda install -c anaconda protobuf
+(tf_detect) C:\> conda install -c anaconda protobuf
-(tensorflow1) C:\> pip install pillow
+(tf_detect) C:\> pip install pillow
-(tensorflow1) C:\> pip install lxml
+(tf_detect) C:\> pip install lxml
-(tensorflow1) C:\> pip install Cython
+(tf_detect) C:\> pip install Cython
-(tensorflow1) C:\> pip install jupyter
+(tf_detect) C:\> pip install jupyter
-(tensorflow1) C:\> pip install matplotlib
+(tf_detect) C:\> pip install matplotlib
-(tensorflow1) C:\> pip install pandas
+(tf_detect) C:\> pip install pandas
-(tensorflow1) C:\> pip install opencv-python
+(tf_detect) C:\> pip install opencv-python
 ```
 (Note: The ‘pandas’ and ‘opencv-python’ packages are not needed by TensorFlow, but they are used in the Python scripts to generate TFRecords and to work with images, videos, and webcam feeds.)

 #### 2e.
 Configure PYTHONPATH environment variable
 A PYTHONPATH variable must be created that points to the \models, \models\research, and \models\research\slim directories.
 Do this by issuing the following commands (from any directory):
 ```
-(tensorflow1) C:\> set PYTHONPATH=C:\tensorflow1\models;C:\tensorflow1\models\research;C:\tensorflow1\models\research\slim
+(tf_detect) C:\> set PYTHONPATH=C:\tf_detect\models;C:\tf_detect\models\research;C:\tf_detect\models\research\slim
 ```
-(Note: Every time the "tensorflow1" virtual environment is exited, the PYTHONPATH variable is reset and needs to be set up again.)
+**(Note: Every time the "tf_detect" virtual environment is exited, the PYTHONPATH variable is reset and needs to be set up again.)**

 #### 2f.
 Compile Protobufs and run setup.py
 Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
 Unfortunately, the short protoc compilation command posted on TensorFlow’s Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work on Windows.
 Every  .proto file in the \object_detection\protos directory must be called out individually by the command.